viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 This would allow us to use a sampling rate of 1 Msps because, with the ADCCLK frequency of 26&nbsp;MHz and 4 ADCCLKs allowed for the acquisition, we get 150&nbsp;ns acquisition time, which is more than enough.

 However, in our design, we are limited to using an ADCCLK frequency of 23.84&nbsp;MHz (95.363&nbsp;MHz divided by 4) because we must use an XADC clock of 95.363&nbsp;MHz to achieve the 629&nbsp;ns acquisition time for the unipolar input as described in the previous chapter.
-The resulting sampling rate will be, therefore, 917 ksps (a single conversion cycle will take 26 ADCLKs).
+Therefore, the resulting sampling rate will be 917 ksps (a single conversion cycle will take 26 ADCLKs).

 ## Calibration